vito/cfv4/README.md

    resource](https://github.com/concourse/pool-resource).
 As a shortcut, you can just fork this repo.
-This repo should be public; no secrets will be going into it, and the load balancer needs to be able to fetch it without credentials to know which instances to your too.
+This repo should be public; no secrets will be going into it, and the load balancer needs to be able to fetch it without credentials to know which instances to route to.

 1. Create an S3 bucket for storing the compiled app bits (droplets).